BODY DYSMORPHIC DISORDER (BDD)

 Body Dysmorphic Disorder can be very challenging, but there is hope for those who suffer.
 Research has found that Cognitive Behavioral Therapy (CBT) is an effective treatment for BDD.
 Initially, CBT involves educating individuals with BDD about the nature of their disorder.
 After this, they learn to evaluate their thoughts more rationally through a process known as cognitive restructuring.
 In addition to this, treatment includes Exposure and Response Prevention (ERP), which involves doing the things that cause anxiety without engaging in compulsive behaviors.
 Through this process, those with BDD learn how to navigate their anxiety in ways that do not disrupt their lives.
 CBT for BDD also includes Mirror Retraining, which is an exercise aimed at helping people improve their relationship with mirrors.
 In the exercise, people with the disorder learn to describe their bodies in an objective way.

 Are you or a loved one struggling with body image and looking for help?
-Lauren uses Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support individuals with Body Dysmorphic Disorder.
-You can learn more about the treatments and services she provides here.
+Therapist at The Center for the Obsessive Mind use Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to support individuals with Body Dysmorphic Disorder.
+You can learn more about the treatments and services we provide here.

-Lauren provides treatment for BDD in the state of Utah.
-Since she provides teletherapy, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer treatment for BDD in the state of Utah.
+Since we provide teletherapy, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for BDD online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for BDD online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized therapy for BDD online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized therapy for BDD online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for BDD to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for BDD to a number of countries internationally.

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.